XertDev/WIET-sourcing/readme.md

 ```python
 SQLALCHEMY_DATABASE_URI='here_past_your_uri'
 ```
-Alternatively, you can also create local variable either by shell export, or local .env file.
+Alternatively, you can also create local variable by shell export.
 ### Running via shell
 For the development setup it is recommended to use "FLASK_ENV" variable.
 You can create it by running the command below.
 ```shell script